-Locations:City Queen, City Flinders.
-Prerequisites:BLB1101 - Australian Legal System in ContextBLB1114 - Legal Research MethodsLLW1001 - Criminal Law norms and players that operate at the international level.
+Prerequisites: BLB 1101 - Australian Legal System in ContextB LB 1114 - Legal Research MethodsLLW1001 - Criminal Law

+Description: This unit of study provides an overview of the key legal principles, rules, norms and players that operate at the international level.
 It compares and contrasts the hallmarks of the Australian domestic legal system with that of the international system, focussing on sources of law, State responsibility, dispute resolution and enforcement mechanisms, and emerging themes for the future.
-Credit Points: 12